 Home Organisation Challenge: Dining Room

-Your kitchen can either be the catchall of the most random items in your home or a dusty place you barely focus on when having a major home makeover.
+Your kitchen can either be the catchall for the most random items in your home or a dusty place you barely focus on when having a major home makeover.
 Since your dining room, especially your dining table's surface, is very accessible but less used, clutter can quickly pile up without you even noticing.
-Newspapers, receipts, grocery bags, knick-knacks, lost crayons, even the smallest of things can take up so much space in your dining area when collected.
+Newspapers, receipts, grocery bags, knick-knacks, lost crayons—even the smallest of things can take up so much space in your dining area when collected.

 If your dining room starts to be the home of clutter, it's high time you make a move and restore your meal and bonding place.
 Whether you are redesigning your dining room or freeing up some space for upcoming guests, here are some practical ways to organise your dining area and turn it into a place you will surely adore.

 We have this general decluttering rule at Megafurniture: take out your three big boxes and get ready to mercilessly declutter.
 When decluttering, your aim is to free up as much space as possible and remove stuff that isn't supposed to stay in your dining area.
 So, first things first, take out all the items in your dining room and sort them into three big boxes: one for donating, one for tossing out, and the other for the stuff that will remain in your home.
 We suggest that you do this with other people in your home so that they can help you move heavy or broken items and get used to the new dining room layout.